 Meningococcal meningitis is a rare yet serious bacterial infection that can be difficult to treat once contracted.
 Many of those who survive this infection will suffer permanent disabilities like deafness, brain damage, and assorted neurological problems.
 All of these unfortunate outcomes can be avoided using the meningococcal vaccine to prevent both types of meningococcal disease.

 Human papillomavirus (HPV) is a common sexually transmitted infection (STI).
 This disease consists of three different types, some of which can lead to cancer if not properly prevented, diagnosed, or treated.
-It is recommended that individuals age 11 to 12 receive the two doses of the HPV vaccine in order to drastically reduce their risk for developing cancer.
-Persons over the age of 12 are still eligible for this vaccine.

 Many parents are aware of a condition called chickenpox, which is medically known as varicella.
 For years it was assumed that all individuals would encounter and contract this highly contagious infection at some point in their lifetime, but with the help of vaccinations it is entirely possible to avoid getting the chickenpox.